 Step 4.
 Be Sure to See If Any Closed Accounts Impact Your “5/24” Limit

 Remember, even if you canceled a card that was opened in the past 24 months, it still counts toward the Chase “5/24” limit.
-To check when you opened your canceled cards, you can click “View all accounts” on the top right corner of the previous page.
+To check when you opened your canceled cards scroll down to the “Closed Accounts” section.

 Chase’s Application Rules Means You Should Get Their Cards First!